Mazda2: Engines

-Facelift
+2005 facelift

 The Demio received its facelift on 13 April 2005.

+Safety

 Second generation (DE/DH; 2007)

 The second-generation Mazda2 was launched at the 2007 Geneva Motor Show, and later at the 2007 Shanghai International Motor Show.
 It is built on the similar platform to the sixth-generation Ford Fiesta.
 It employs lightweight materials and reduces the overall dimensions of the car.
 This generation dropped the high-roof styling adopted by its predecessor, instead opting for a more conventional hatchback look.
 The lead designer for the second generation Mazda2 (or third generation Demio) was Ikuo Maeda, who was later promoted to Head of Design at Mazda in 2009.

 For the Japanese domestic market, sales of the production vehicles began on 5 July 2007 at Mazda, Mazda ɛ̃fini and Autozam dealers.
 Production in Japan reached 100,000 units at the end of January 2008.

 A three-door variant was released for the European market in 2008 at the 2008 Geneva Motor Show.
 Engine choices include the MZR 1.3-liter and 1.5-liter gasoline, MZ-CD 1.4-liter common-rail turbo diesel.
 In some European countries such as the Netherlands, there was the option to buy the gasoline car in bi-fuel LPG version from the factory.

 The Chinese model of the Mazda2 in five-door hatchback body style launched at the 2007 Guangzhou Motor Show.
 A Chinese four-door sedan model of the Mazda2 was unveiled at the same event, with sales beginning in January, 2008.

 The sedan body style was manufactured in Thailand and China and marketed only in Southeast Asia, Oceania, South America and the Caribbean.

 In August 2010, it was reported that 400,000 units has been sold in Europe, Australia and Japan.